Donmclean/regex-replace/README.md

 ## API Reference
 ###### CLI Example
-    - `regex-replacer searchString replaceString path` : **flags**
+- `regex-replacer searchString replaceString path`
+- Flags:
-            - For filenames only
+    - `--filename` or `--filenames` For filenames only
-                - '--filename'
-                - '--filenames'
-            - For file contents only
+    - `--filecontent` or `--filecontents` For file contents only
-                - '--filecontent'
-                - '--filecontents'

 ###### Module Example
 ```javascript